Table of Contents

 One can safely deduce the components of an amino acid from its name: they include a carboxylic acid part, namely a part that contains a carboxylic functional group.

 Then comes an amine group on the left side of the α-C-atom, which is the second carbon atom to the carbon atom with the highest oxidation state.
 In this case, it is the C-atom of the carboxylic group.
-In a strict sense, this is a α-L-amino acid.
-Next to the carboxylic and amine group, a hydrogen atom and an R-side chain (“R” is used to convey the meaning of “residue” or “root”) are substituents attached to the α-C-atom.
+In a strict sense, this is an α-L-amino acid.
+Next, to the carboxylic and amine group, a hydrogen atom and an R-side chain (“R” is used to convey the meaning of “residue” or “root”) are substituents attached to the α-C-atom.
 Each amino acid contains a different side chain, which defines their specific properties.

 Proteinogenic amino acids are those that can be found in human proteins.
 Currently, the scientific community is familiar with 21 different amino acids, which can be divided as follows: